 Are Amazon Scams still on the rise?
 Well, the topic of scamming pops out a lot from different forums and if you had any experience recently, then it isn’t unusual.
-When we researched deeper on this, we also came across a few sellers whom received a few questionable mails, calls, and even to an extent of investigation.
+When we researched deeper on this, we also came across a few sellers who received a few questionable mails, calls, and even to an extent of the investigation.

 While you may think of those phishing scams to be mere money-transfer requests, it can be much more than that.
 Turns out that scams these days happen to target new Amazon sellers.
 So, if you are just starting out, could that be you?